1. Hell and Punishment: Eternal, Conscious Torment

 And therefore, let’s stop making this debatable doctrine of punishment in the afterlife a test for orthodoxy.

-One day you will meet a concerned objector to Christianity who says he cannot believe that his non-Christian, generous and kindhearted grandmother will burn forever in the fires of hell, next to Hitler, Stalin and Mao.
+Finally, one day you will meet a concerned objector to Christianity who says he cannot believe that his non-Christian, generous and kindhearted grandmother will burn forever in the fires of hell, next to Hitler, Stalin and Mao.
 In reply to him, you can now tell him that there are three theories of hell, and none of them are “slam-dunks.”
-You can then quote to him from Gen. 18:25, which, fittingly, comes in the context of the judgment on Sodom and Gomorrah: “Will not the Judge of all the earth do right?”
+You can then quote to him from Genesis 18:25, which, fittingly, comes in the context of the judgment on Sodom and Gomorrah: “Will not the Judge of all the earth do right?”
 The Judge is God and the answer is yes.

 The best news is that the objector can come to know Jesus and have new life in him.
 When that happens, hell is a nonissue for him personally.